Broadcom/bdc-walkthrough/projects/bdc-walkthrough/README.md

 * `showCloseButton` set either to display the popup close button (default: true).
 * `showButton` set either to display the "Got it" button on a popup (default: false).
 * `buttonText` set the text on the "Got it" button (default: Got it).
+* `sideNoteText` set the text for the side note near the button.
+* `class` set a css class to apply to the popup.

 #### Other popup behaviours: